Portfolio Optimization Rules beyond the Mean-Variance Approach: Worst-case optimization

 The solution can be obtained KKT conditions.
 For most practical cases, numerical optimization with CVXPY can provide a globally optimal solution with minimal effort.

 Eq. \ref{gauss-min-worst-optimal} has an important limiting case when the contribution $\boldsymbol \mu_0^T \boldsymbol w$ can be neglected.
 In this case, we have:

 where $b=\frac{a}{|\min \boldsymbol Y|}$.
 Because both the terms are convex, the optimization problem is convex, which ensures the existence of a unique global optimum.
-We discuss KTT solution of Eq. \ref{mm-min-worst} in Appendix B.
+We discuss KKT solution of Eq. \ref{mm-min-worst} in Appendix B.

 It is instructive to analyze two terms in the objective function Eq. ~\ref{mm-min-worst} separately.
 The first term, $\max_i w_i$, penalizes the maximum weight in the portfolio.
 Minimizing this term alone would lead to equal-weighted or more evenly distributed portfolio allocations.
 The second term, $\boldsymbol w^T \Sigma \boldsymbol w$, can be thought of as a measure of portfolio variance.
 Minimizing this term alone would lead to a minimum variance portfolio.
 When both terms are combined, the optimization problem aims to balance the trade-off between minimizing portfolio variance and avoiding concentrated portfolio allocations.
-As the constant term increases, the optimization problem will put more emphasis on avoiding concentrated allocations, leading to a more evenly distributed portfolio.
+As the constant term $b$ decreases, the optimization problem will put more emphasis on avoiding concentrated allocations, leading to a more evenly distributed portfolio.

 A portfolio with similar characteristics is a risk parity(RP) portfolio, which is also known to provide a trade-off between the minimum variance and equally weighted portfolios \cite{Maillard:2010}.
 In the case of equal correlation, RP allocation is equal volatility allocation.
 The RP objective function is not convex, and to compute the optimal weights, nonlinear optimization methods, such as sequential quadratic programming, are required.
 Most importantly, the RP approach misses the critical ingredient: any information about expected returns and their associated uncertainties.